Brix101/Brix101/README.md

 ### <h1 align="left">Hello , Welcome to My Github Profile! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px"></h1>
 ## 🙋‍♂️ About Me

-I'm Brixter Porras and I'm a Web And App Developer.
+I'm Brixter Porras and I'm a Software Developer.
 I am interested in developing new things which excite me a lot.
 I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)

 <!--  - 📫 How to reach me **brixterporras@gmail.com** -->